 People crave beef because it is so succlent.
 Although it’s more expensive than pork, we find that beef as it is so juicy, tender, and tasty (and worth those few extra dollars)

 Like pork, there are different kinds of beef ribs, but the reheating methods are the same for all these types.

-On The Grill
+Reheating Ribs on The Grill

-In The Oven
+Reheating Ribs in The Oven

 Charlies Hot Tip: